rubengmurray/joi-schema-to-file/README.md

 // stdOut: true will also log the generated schema to the console generateSchema(myObj, { stdOut: false, fileNameAndPath });

-// Generates a file in the your specified directory with the following contents:
+// Generates a file in the specified directory with the following:
 Joi.object().keys({
     stringKey: Joi.string(),
     numberKey: Joi.number().integer(),